CanonicalLtd/microstack/DEMO.md

 ## Machine Setup

-First, you'll need to install some depdencies on your machine.
+First, you'll need to install some dependencies on your machine.

 Obviously, we'll need to install microstack.
 We'll also install the juju and kubectl snaps, which will give us tools to deploy and manage